balancer/docs/docs/reference/math/stable-math.md

 ## Invariant

-Since the Stable Math equation is quite complex, determining the invariant, $$D$$, is typically done iteratively.
+Since the Stable Math equation is quite complex, determining the invariant, $D$, is typically done iteratively.
 For an example of how to do this, please refer to [this function](https://github.com/georgeroman/balancer-v2-pools/blob/main/src/pools/stable/math.ts#L16).

 $$
 A \cdot n^n \cdot \sum{x_i} +D = A \cdot D \cdot n^n + { \frac{D^{n+1}}{{n}^{n}\cdot \prod{x_i} } }